Table of Content

 Cybersecurity Frameworks

-What is PKI?
-How does it protect your online infrastructure?
+What is PKI (Public Key Infrastructure)?
+How does it work?

 Public Key Infrastructure (PKI) is a solution where, instead of using Email ID and Password for authentication, certificates are used.
 PKI also encrypts communication, using asymmetric encryption, which uses Public and Private Keys.
 PKI deals with managing the certificates and keys and creates a highly secure environment that can also be used by users, applications, and other devices.
 PKI uses X.509 certificates and Public Keys, where the key is used for end-to-end encrypted communication, so that both parties can trust each other and test their authenticity.